ouss150/mob-programming-challenge/README.md

 ### -------- Iteration 10  --------

-- update home view :
+- modify home view :
   - **include** the partial imageGallery
+ - have a look to the app.get("/") route **before** to pass the partial's widget

 ### -------- Iteration 11  --------